tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 ---

 ## Overview
 Take advantage of the versatility of containerized apps on Docker and the power of Google Cloud to easily reproduce and collaborate on projects!

+This building block is meant to be a step-by-step guide in order for you to learn:

-In this building block, you will learn step-by-step how to reproduce a containerized project environment on a Google Cloud virtual machine.
-Additionally, you will learn how to run Jupyter Notebook in your cloned environment and how to access it so you can interact with the project's Python code.
+- How to reproduce a containerized project environment on a Google Cloud virtual machine.
+- How to run Jupyter Notebook in your cloned environment and how to access it so you can interact with the project's Python code.

 {{% warning %}}
+**Good to know!**

-This building block is meant to be a complement to our previous one on [how to export project environments with Docker](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub/).
+This building block complements our previous one on [how to export project environments with Docker](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub/).
 Thus, while the steps here presented are valid in a general sense, their details were designed to match the particularities of the containerization process described in that building block.
 We strongly recommend you to [visit it](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub/) to get a more comprehensive understanding of the present one's content and the containerization process.

 {{% /warning %}}

 {{% tip %}}
+**Not using Virtual Machines?**

 Cloud virtual machines offer many advantages in terms of flexibility and computational power.
 However, if you are trying to replicate a Docker-containerized project environment in your local computer, simply follow Steps 2 and 3 of this building block and access Jupyter Notebook as you usually do.

 Alternatively, after Steps 2 and 3, you can jump straight to Step 5 and follow it employing your internal IP address (Which is typically: `127.0.0.1`) instead of the cloud virtual machine's external IP.

 {{% /tip %}}